White Dwarf Structure and Binary Inspiral Gravitational Waves from Quantum Hadrodynamics: Summary and perspective

 We should say that the model used and the structure of WDs considered in this work are immature.
 Several improvements deserve further consideration:

-Firstly, as well known, the present used Walecka-type model is not enough for precisely describe nuclei and NM.
-So that it is interesting to fine the calculation using more realistic models anchored on the chiral symmetry of QCD~\cite{Jenkins:1990jv,Bernard:2007zu,Scherer:2009bt,Ma:2023eoz,Li:2016uzn,Ma:2016gdd}, ab initio parameterized nuclear force~\cite{Bender:2003jk,Stoitsov:2010ha,Hergert:2015awm,Duguet:2015nna} or Skyme force parameterization~\cite{Agrawal:2006ea,Lesinski:2006cu,Zuo:2017njs}.
-We expect these studies can advance our grasp of the interplay between nuclear structure physics and QCD and access to nuclei structure more precisely.
+Firstly, as is well known, the present used Walecka-type model is insufficient for accurately describing nuclei and NM.
+Therefore, it would be helpful and interesting to refine the calculations using more realistic models based on the chiral symmetry of QCD~\cite{Jenkins:1990jv,Bernard:2007zu,Scherer:2009bt,Ma:2023eoz,Li:2016uzn,Ma:2016gdd}, ab initio parameterized nuclear force~\cite{Bender:2003jk,Stoitsov:2010ha,Hergert:2015awm,Duguet:2015nna} or Skyrme force parametrization~\cite{Agrawal:2006ea,Lesinski:2006cu,Zuo:2017njs}.
+We expect that these studies will enhance our understanding of the interplay between nuclear structure physics and QCD, allowing us to access nuclear structure with greater precision.

-Secondly, so far we suppose that the WDs are made up of the atom-like units with a fixed nuclei.
+Secondly, we have so far assumed that WDs are composed of the atom-like units with a fixed nucleus.
 To take the shell structure of WDs into account, the transition between elements should be properly considered in the future work.

-Thirdly, although this preliminary work catches the dominant physics of WD, we only considered the WD made of a unique nucleus.
+Thirdly, although this preliminary work captures the dominant physics of WD, we have only considered WDs composed of a unique nucleus.
 It is accepted that the inverse beta-decay of nucleus plays a fundamental role in WD physics~\cite{Rotondo:2009cr,Rotondo:2011zz,Boshkayev:2012bq}.
-This deserves a serious consideration in the present framework.
+This aspect deserves a serious consideration within the current framework.

+Last but not least, since binary WDs may get crystallized after a long evolution, it is interesting to consider how the crystallization of WDs affects their tidal deformations.
+Such changes could also contribute to the GWs generated during the inspiral and merger of binary WDs or binary white dwarf-neutron star systems.
+These phenomena are detectable by space-based facilities as discussed in~\cite{Tang:2022kmn, Perot:2022zwy}.
+We leave this topic to our future work.